dawehner/dawehner.github.com/_posts/2015-11-19-notify-long-commands.markdown

 ![Fish shell](http://fishshell.com/assets/img/Terminal_Logo_CRT_Small.png)

 After each command a new line is printed and the shell prints out the prompt.
-On that time, we could provide a notification.
+At that time, we could provide a notification.

 Let’s create a new file and call it functions/rprompt.fish
 {% highlight bash %}